Ken Cuccinelli: 2013 Virginia gubernatorial candidacy

-After leaving office
+Business and politics (2014–2017)

+In 2014, Cuccinelli was involved with the co-founding of an oyster farming company in Tangier, Virginia.

 In the 2016 presidential election, Cuccinelli served as an advisor to Ted Cruz's campaign, leading the campaign's effort to win delegates for Cruz at the 2016 Republican National Convention.

 In early polls on the 2017 gubernatorial race, Cuccinelli was a frontrunner for the Republican nomination.
 However, in April 2016, Cuccinelli announced that he would not run for governor in 2017.

 In May 2016, Cuccinelli was named general counsel of the FreedomWorks Foundation, where he helps state attorneys general who want to oppose a federal regulation.

 In January 2017, Cuccinelli filed a legal brief on behalf of the Virginia Poverty Law Center, challenging a 2015 law which freezes base electricity rates charged by Dominion Power, one of the state's most powerful corporations, and Appalachian Power Company.
 The basis of the brief is that the law allows these semi-public electric utility companies to charge excess rates.
 Cuccinelli said "This is a legalized transfer [of money] from poorer Virginians to two utility companies.
 It is unfair and unjust and unconstitutional, and it's bad policy."

-De facto Acting USCIS Director (2019–2021)
+De facto acting USCIS director (2019–2021)

-Cuccinelli was appointed to serve as the Principal Deputy Director of the United States Citizenship and Immigration Services (USCIS) in June 2019, allowing him to become the Acting Director.
+Cuccinelli was appointed to serve as the principal deputy director of the United States Citizenship and Immigration Services (USCIS) in June 2019, allowing him to become the acting director.

 As the administrator of USCIS, Cuccinelli was in charge of the systems for legal immigration and naturalization.
-He said that he regarded access to immigration as a privilege, not a right, and that "We are not a benefit agency, we are a vetting agency."
+He said that he regarded access to immigration as a privilege, not a right, and that "we are not a benefit agency, we are a vetting agency."